MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Why grug

 Like any good programming language, grug was born from frustration.
-Specifically, my years of frustration keeping the configuration and Lua files of ~200 old Cortex Command mods up-to-date with the game.
+Specifically, my years of frustration keeping the configuration and Lua files of nearly 200 old Cortex Command mods up-to-date with the game.

 The configuration language is a bespoke format that was only readable by the game's buggy parser, and required a pretty complex tokenizer and parser, compared to say JSON.